Here are some examples

 fearless leader, Ssg Rodriguez is from Puerto Rico and has an accent

-that sometimes leaves you standing with a dumb look on your face as you
+that sometimes leaves you standing with a dumb look on your face as

 try and process what he's trying to say.
 He has a wife and two small